-The Brand Takeover ad option allows businesses to be at the front and center of TikTok for one day.
-Aka, perfect for brands that are launching new products or services with a major campaign effort.
+Want to make a bigger splash?
+A Brand takeover ad option allows businesses to be at the front and center of TikTok for one day.
+This is perfect for brands that are launching new products or services with a major campaign effort.

 As part of the #InMyDenim campaign, clothing brand Guess launched a brand takeover that displayed an ad on the app’s splash screen:

-The accompanying hashtag challenge inspired users to show off their denim looks to the tune of “I’m a mess” by Bebe Rexha.
+The accompanying hashtag challenge inspired users to show off their denim looks to the tune of “I’m a Mess” by Bebe Rexha.
 Guess also made sure to partner with influencers to get the ball rolling.
-By the end of the campaign, more than 5,000 creators participated in the challenge.
+By the end of the campaign, over 5,000 creators participated in the challenge.